AFI picks 26 including Neeraj Chopra for Tokyo Olympics

-New Delhi, July 5 (IANS) India's star javelin thrower Neeraj Chopra is prominent in the 26-member squad announced by the Athletics Federation of India (AFI) for the Tokyo Olympic Games to be held from July 23 to August 8.
+New Delhi: India's star javelin thrower Neeraj Chopra is prominent in the 26-member squad announced by the Athletics Federation of India (AFI) for the Tokyo Olympic Games to be held from July 23 to August 8.

 "We are happy that the national squad is well prepared, physically and emotionally, for the Olympic Games.
 We are pleased that our athletes have remained in training ever since the lockdown was lifted.
 The federation is looking forward to a good show by the team," said Adille Sumariwalla, president AFI, in a release issued on Monday.